masc-ucsc/livehd/docs/projects_small.md

 "most" to less "urgent".
 Each has a easy/medium/hard level.
 Easy should take a few days to implement, hard could take a quarter.

+## [small] json to glaze

+Replace the rapidjson class to glaze.
+The reason is speed and that it supports bynary (BEVE) format.

+It would be interesting to benchmark glaze BEVE against HIF.
+If the performance is "close", it makes sense to convert use BEVE because it reduces code size and allows to interface with external json tools more easily

 ## [small] List of "older" version

 This is a list of "packages" that we do not have the latest version but that we